Find out more about Cathy Toogood

 8. Don’t inadvertently break the law

 While you may have the best intentions, if you don’t know the rules of the road in the country you’re driving in, you could inadvertently break the law, resulting in a fine or your licence being confiscated.
 So, look up the speed limit on motorways, in built-up areas and on dual carriageways where you are travelling.
-And remember that these are likely to be in km/h so work out a quick conversion before you set off.
+And remember, if you’re abroad, that these are likely to be in km/h so work out a quick conversion before you set off.

 Another common mistake is to assume that the drink driving limits are the same as in the UK.
-If you like to have a drink with your dinner, for example, make sure you know what the limits are – in the UK, the limit is 80 milligrammes of alcohol per 100ml of your blood whereas the limit in both France and Spain is a lower 50 milligrammes.
+If you like to have a drink with your dinner, for example, make sure you know what the limits are – in England, for example, the limit is 80 milligrammes of alcohol per 100ml of your blood whereas the limit in Scotland, France and Spain is a lower 50 milligrammes (with lower limits for novice drivers).

 9. Do your homework on the roads